Careers and Higher Education

-To fulfil the requirements for careers education, advice and guidance in schools from Year Eight to Year Thirteen, as set out by the DFE (Careers guidance and inspiration in schools: Statutory guidance for governing bodies, school leaders and school staff [2015; 2017]), the school provides a careers support programme organised by a qualified Careers Adviser.
+To fulfil the requirements for careers education, advice and guidance in schools from Year Eight to Year Thirteen, as set out by the Department for Education (Careers guidance and access for education and training providers: Statutory guidance for schools and guidance for further education colleges and sixth form colleges; January 2023), the school provides a careers support programme organised by a qualified Careers Adviser.
 At every stage, the boys are encouraged to enter a dialogue with informed adults about their roles in the world of employment, and how they achieved these.

 To ensure that we reflect the world of future opportunity for study and employment as realistically as possible, we schedule meaningful provider encounters for pupils, inviting institutions and employers into school frequently to develop students' awareness and aspiration.
 We ensure a minimum of six such encounters, taking place during school hours, between Year Eight and Year Thirteen in three key phases.